library(liver)

 AIC: 3194.3

-Also, we did not manually create dummy variables for intl.plan and voice.plan.
-Unlike kNN, logistic regression in R automatically handles binary factors by converting them into 0/1 indicator variables, with the first level (e.g., "no") serving as the reference category.
+Note that we did not manually create dummy variables for the binary predictors intl_plan and voice_plan.
+When fitting a logistic regression model, R automatically converts factor variables into indicator variables, using the first factor level (alphabetically, by default) as the reference category.

 10.7 Poisson Regression for Modeling Count Data

-The Poisson distribution was first introduced by Siméon Denis Poisson (1781–1840) to describe the frequency of rare events, such as wrongful convictions in a legal system.
-Later, in one of its most famous applications, Ladislaus Bortkiewicz used the distribution to model the number of soldiers in the Prussian army fatally kicked by horses.
-Despite the unusual subject, this analysis helped demonstrate how a well-chosen statistical model can make sense of seemingly random patterns.
+The Poisson distribution was introduced in the nineteenth century to describe the frequency of rare events.
+One of its most well-known early applications was by Ladislaus Bortkiewicz, who modeled the number of soldiers in the Prussian army fatally kicked by horses.
+Although unusual, this example demonstrated how a carefully chosen statistical model can reveal structure in seemingly random event counts.

-Unlike linear regression, which assumes normally distributed residuals, Poisson regression assumes that the conditional distribution of the response variable (given the predictors) follows a Poisson distribution, and that the mean equals the variance.
-This makes it especially useful for modeling non-negative integers that represent event frequencies.
+Unlike linear regression, which assumes normally distributed errors, Poisson regression assumes that the conditional distribution of the response variable follows a Poisson distribution, with the mean equal to the variance.
+This assumption makes the model particularly suitable for event counts, although it also highlights the need to check for potential overdispersion in practice.

-In the next subsection, we will fit a Poisson regression model in R using the churn dataset to explore what drives customer service call frequency.
+In the next subsection, we fit a Poisson regression model in R using the churn_mlc dataset to investigate factors associated with customer service call frequency.

 Fitting a Poisson Regression Model in R